8Klaro8/expense_tracker_homework/README.md

 # expense_tracker_homework
  This is a small project created as a homework.

+The app is capable:
+- register
+- log in user
+- save expense
+- check todays expense
-The app is capable of register and log in user, save expense, check todays expense and all time expense.
+- check all time expense.

+file structure:
+ main.py
+ test.py